lisa-lumos/designing-data-intensive-applications/07-transactions.md

 # 7. Transactions
+This chapter talks about ideas and algorithms mostly in the context of a database running on a single machine.

 A `transaction` a mechanism for grouping multiple operations on multiple objects into one unit of execution.
 All the reads and writes in a transaction are executed as one operation: either the entire transaction succeeds (commit) or it fails (abort, rollback).
 If it fails, the application can safely retry.
 With transactions, application doesn't need to worry about partial failure.

 Historically, the safety guarantees provided by transactions are known as ACID, which is vague: